kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 * Support attributes other than the SNI/hostname for the route selection
 * Support multiplexing (HTTPS and TLS protocols) on the same Listener - This should be covered on [GEP-4271](https://github.com/kubernetes-sigs/gateway-api/issues/4271)
+* Define timeout for TLSRoute - This will be proposed in [GEP-4280](https://github.com/kubernetes-sigs/gateway-api/issues/4280)

 ## Introduction